Page updated: 07 April 2026

 Applies the luminance of the blend color while keeping the hue and saturation of the base color.
 Useful for adjusting brightness without affecting color.

-Blend Modes Where Opacity and Fill Have Different Effects
+Blend Modes where Opacity and Fill have different effects

 With most blend modes, adjusting opacity or fill has the same effect.
 However there are some blend modes that have a different effect by adjusting opacity or fill.
 Sometimes the differences are subtle, but sometimes adjusting Fill can have a significant impact.